pachadotdev/lucida-minion-tex/README.md

 ### Copy Lucida files

 Put the corresponding zip files for Lucida in the root folder of this repository.
+These files are `lucida-type1.zip` and `lucimacros.zip`.

 ### Copy Minion Pro files

 #### If you only have the font in OTF format

 Create the `minion` folder in the root of this repository and put the Minion Pro fonts in OTF format into it.
 This corresponds to the next files: